How to Create a Winning Sales Process (+ Free Template)

 Consider CRM software like Freshsales.
 It has a Kanban-style sales pipeline board that allows you to monitor your deals easily.

-While building a sales workflow could be a daunting task in the initial phases, doing so will streamline your sales activities in the long run and will reflect your sales performance.
-Follow our four steps to creating a selling process for your small business:
+While building a sales cycle workflow may feel like a daunting task in the initial phases, doing so will streamline your sales activities in the long run and will reflect your sales performance.
+Follow our four steps to creating a selling workflow for your small business:

-1. Review the Stages of the Sales Pipeline
+1. Review the Stages of Your Sales Pipeline

-Understanding how various tasks help move customers through your sales pipeline helps to standardize the sales process for both new and existing sales team members.
+Understanding how various tasks help move customers through your sales pipeline helps to standardize the selling workflow for both new and existing sales team members.
 Having a standard selling process also helps your agents familiarize themselves with the process, consequently improving the quality of their work and increasing the odds of closing deals.

 2. Create a List of Internal Activities for Each Stage

 The next step involves creating a process to define how each stage relates to your business objectives and identify the sales activities you will take during each stage.
-Some sales stages may have many activities, while others have only one depending on what’s needed to close a deal.
-It’s also worth noting that some stages might not have any internal activities if your business chooses to outsource activities in a stage.
+Some stages of your sales process may have many activities, while others have only one depending on what’s needed to close a deal.
+It’s also worth noting that some sales cycle stages might not have any internal activities if your business chooses to outsource activities in a stage.

 Sales workflows can be easily monitored in CRMs like Freshsales.
 (Source: Freshsales)

-However, if your CRM does not come with premade pipeline stages, or if you simply want to create a truly custom sales process workflow, here are questions you should ask yourself for each pipeline stage to develop the list of activities your business will use as part of its sales workflow.
-You can also expand each pipeline stage for tips and activity suggestions:
+If your CRM system or plan does not come with premade pipeline stages, you can create custom selling workflows.
+There are questions you need to ask yourself for each pipeline stage to develop the list of activities your business will use as part of its selling cycle workflow.
+You can also expand each pipeline stage below to see these questions and to view tips and activity suggestions.

-When defining the steps involved in the researching prospects stage, any activities that lead to new or additional information about a lead or prospect count.
-There’s also no limitation for how information is gathered—it could be from an online source, a cold call, a printed publication, meeting someone in person, or another tactic.
+When defining the steps involved in this stage, any activities that lead to new or additional information about a lead or prospect count.
+There’s also no limitation to how information is gathered—it could be from an online source, a cold call, a printed publication, meeting someone in person, or another tactic.

-Here are some examples of sales process steps associated with this pipeline stage:
+Here are some examples of selling cycle steps associated with this pipeline stage:

 - Collecting business cards during a networking event to input into your CRM